-Currently, we continue our work by using the introduced methodology for two other projects.
-The one is an extension of the train layout such that traffic in both directions will be possible.
-Further, the zone controllers shall be replaced by direct collaborations of the train controllers that work together in order to achieve the spatiotemporal properties.
-The other approach will use the methodology for a set of robots controlled by Raspberry Pies (Upton and Halfacree, 2014) that, in addition to not colliding, shall cooperate in order to, e.g., transport certain pieces together without letting them fall down.
-Moreover, we discuss with Statens Vegvesen, the Norwegian Public Roads Administration, and Jernbaneverket, the Norwegian Government's Agency for Railway Services, how to introduce our research into the development and licensing process of real transport systems.
+Currently, we continue our work by using the introduced methodology for other projects.
+In one, we have replaced the EV3 controller in a train by a Raspberry Pi [38] (see [35]).
+This allows us to use also other sensors like magnetometers, accelerometers, proximity sensors and readers for RFID chips positioned in the layout.
+The combination of these sensors will make more precise position and speed readings of the trains possible.
+In another approach, we use the methodology to create control software for transport robots that are each controlled by a Raspberry Pi.
+Besides preventing collisions, the robots collaborate in order to, e.g., transport certain pieces together without letting them fall down.
+Moreover, we cooperate with Statens Vegvesen, the Norwegian Public Roads Administration, and Jernbaneverket, the Norwegian Government's Agency for Railway Services, in order to find out in which respect our approach can be used for the development and licensing process of real transport systems.